sebastienwindal/CSS3Anim/README.md

 * fandingo-4.html - More advanced directive, a "flipping text" directive that watches for text changes and animates transitions from old text to new text.
 				 Also uncomment code in directive to see a _vowel colorization_ sample of firective DOM manipulation.
-* form-4.html - making the point of flipping-text directive reusability point.
+* form-4.html - making the point of flipping-text directive reusability.